ataffe/computer_vision/README.md

 # computer_vision
 This is a collection of computer vision programs written in python using opencv.
-These programs come from the quizes in the udacity class at: https://classroom.udacity.com/courses/ud810
+These programs come from the quizes in the udacity class at: https://classroom.udacity.com/courses/ud810.
+I used python 3, opencv 3, and matpotlib below are instructions for installing them.
+These programs should still work with python 2 but I have not tested this.

 Note to self:
 Work flow